Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Is a Reverse Osmosis System Noisy?

 A reverse osmosis system doesn’t make a lot of noise.
-At most, you may hear a soft humming come from the system when it is filtering water.
+At most, you may hear a soft humming from the system when it filters water.
 When the tank is full again, that sound will stop.
-Occasionally you may hear a faint gurgling as well.
+Occasionally, you may hear a faint gurgling as well.

-If the reverse osmosis system starts to get truly noisy, then that is your sign that there is a problem within the setup.
+If the reverse osmosis system starts to get truly noisy, then it's a sign that there is a problem within the setup.
 For example, a hissing noise is a sign that air has entered the system.
-This is a common problem after the filers are replaced.
-Luckily the hissing noise shouldn’t take long to go away.
+This is a common problem after replacing the filters.
+Luckily, the hissing noise shouldn’t take long to go away.

 Most small noises should go away within a couple of days.
-If you hear something that concerns you, or if noise is going on for a long time, then don’t be afraid to reach out to a plumber or water treatment expert to take a look at your RO system for any issues.
+If you hear something that concerns you, or if the noise has been going on for a long time, reach out to a plumber or water treatment expert to take a look at your RO system for any issues.

 There are only a couple of reasons why reverse osmosis water may bad for you.
 The first, and the most important of the two, is if you have a health condition that requires high pH water.